thequietlife/CTI-101/assets/security architecture.md

 <img src="https://github.com/thequietlife/CTI-101/blob/fa8608b1159a06590721c1f8e459cadb8c5bb007/images/integrity%20bad.png"
 alt="image shows an unauthorised using elevating their access to super user and deleting the changes they made in the system" width="300"/>

+**Cryptographic Functions**
+**Digital signatures** and **message authentication codes** are used to tell if there has been a change.
+Detection &rarr; Appropriate countermeasures.

-Availability: Sensitive data should be visible and accessible whenever needed.
+Availability: Sensitive data should be visible and accessible whenever needed to authorised users.